 How else can you enjoy it?
 The possibilities are endless!
 Use it as a substitute for un-cultured milk in almost any recipe, as a starter for homemade granola; as a base for cultured ice cream, or even in eggnog!

 Leave us a comment and let us know how YOU like your kefir!

 Kefir & Water Kefir

 Kefir and water kefir are not the same culture.
-Water kefir (aka tibicos) got its name because of the SCOBY’s resemblance to kefir.
-The cultures are different and are not readily interchangeable.
+Water kefir (aka tibicos) evolved from a cactus native to Mexico.
+It got its confusing nickname because its SCOBY also forms in small clumps resembling milk kefir.
+The cultures are different and are not interchangeable.
 You won’t have much luck using water kefir grains in milk, nor vice versa.